 Food in Morocco – Moroccan Food

 The most famous Moroccan food is couscous.
-Funnily enough this is something that is traditionally eaten only once a week: on Friday.
-Next to couscous a dish called tajine (a stew brewed in the famous pyramide-shaped pottery) is known as well.
+Funnily enough, this is something that is traditionally eaten only once a week: on Friday.
+Next to couscous a dish called tajine (a stew brewed in the famous pyramid-shaped pottery) is known as well.

-All meals will be served with flat bread.
-The official way to enjoy Moroccan cuisine is by taking a small piece of the bread in your right hand and pick some coucous, tajine or any other dish and put it in your mouth.
-Needless to say you need to wash your hands before starting your meal (just like your mother told you!)
+All meals will be served with flatbread.
+The official way to enjoy Moroccan cuisine is by taking a small piece of the bread in your right hand and picking some couscous, tajine, or any other dish and putting it in your mouth.
+Needless to say, you need to wash your hands before starting your meal (just like your mother told you!)

 I would love to share Morocco with you.
 Come.